Manish3234/WTP-Converter-/README.md

 ---

-## 🧪 Recommended Test Configuration
+# 🧪 Recommended Test Configuration

-For your first test, use a shorter capture interval:
+For your first test, you probably don't want to wait five minutes between photographs.

+Use:

 ```text
 CAPTURE_INTERVAL_SECONDS=5
 ```

-This captures an image approximately every **5 seconds**.
+This means the program will capture an image approximately every **5 seconds**.

-Once everything works, you can change it to:
+Once everything works, change it back to:

 ```text
 CAPTURE_INTERVAL_SECONDS=300